kexiZeroing/kexiZeroing.github.io/src/posts/mac-terminal.md

 The first change you will see in zsh is that the prompt looks different. zsh uses the `%` character as the default prompt (of course you can change that). zsh derives from the Bourne family of shells.
 Because of this common ancestry, it behaves very similar in day-to-day use.
 There is an entire eco-system of configuration tools and themes called `oh-my-zsh` which is very popular.

-> It's not cool if you don’t display some Git status information in your prompt.
-Zsh ships with a framework for getting information from version control systems, called `vcs_info`.
-It populates a variable for you.
-This variable can then be used inside your prompt to print information.
-Learn how to [customize your zsh prompt](https://dev.to/cassidoo/customizing-my-zsh-prompt-3417).

 ## Hard Links and Symbolic Links
 Underneath the file system, files are represented by inodes.
 A file in the file system is basically a link to an inode.
 When you delete a file, it removes the link to the underlying inode.
 The inode is only deleted when all links to the inode have been deleted.
 A hard link (`ln <source> <target>`) creates another file with a link to the same underlying inode.
 If the real copy is deleted, the link still works because it accesses the underlying data which the real copy was accessing.